6 Top-Rated Campgrounds near Victoria, BC

 Where to Stay if You Decide not to Camp

-If you want to spend your time mainly in Victoria, the campgrounds can be a little inconvenient due to their distance from the city.
+If you want to spend your time mainly in Victoria, with the exception of one, the campgrounds can be a little inconvenient due to their distance from the city.
 Also, if the weather isn't cooperating, it's sometimes nice to check into a hotel for a couple of nights.
 Below are a few options for travelers who are looking for quality but don't want to spend a lot of money on a room.

-- Budget Hotels: If your main concern is price, you can find some deals in Victoria, although they are few and far between.
-The Mayfair Motel offers clean rooms, friendly staff, and is only a short distance from downtown, but there are good connections on public transport to downtown.
-Another good choice is the Robin Hood Motel, which is a bit farther out, but again, very clean with helpful staff.
+- If your main concern is price, you can find some deals in Victoria, although they are few and far between.
+A good choice is the Robin Hood Motel, which is a bit farther out, very clean with helpful staff.

 More Related Articles on PlanetWare.com

 Hiking: You might think you have to travel "up island" if you want to find good hiking, but in fact, you can find some great hiking trails within minutes of downtown.
 For a look at the options, see our list of the best hikes around Victoria.
 If you are taking some time to travel around the island, chances are Tofino is on your itinerary.
 The old-growth forest here contains some of the oldest trees in Canada, and the seemingly endless stretches of beach make this an incredible area to explore on foot.
 Don't miss our top hikes in Tofino article.
 Chances are, there are numerous great hiking areas around the island you haven't even considered.
 For some ideas, see our article on where to go hiking on Vancouver Island.